Maureen Gray

+Uninterested in the politics of the music business, even as a child, she decided not to renew her contract by the time she was 14.
+She continued writing songs on her own, and began playing guitar and piano.

+She left Philadelphia to explore other options, and ended up spending most of her life in Europe.

-She resided for a few years in London, England where she recorded and performed with David Bowie, George Harrison and John Lennon, to name a few.
+She resided for many years in London, England, where she recorded and performed with David Bowie, George Harrison, John Lennon, Steve Winwood, Dave Mason, David Crosby, and Stephen Sills.

 Gray died in Philadelphia, Pennsylvania on January 7, 2014, from a rare form of bile duct cancer at age 65.